eunicetehh/InternetSpeedTwitterBot/README.md

 # Internet Speed Twitter Bot

 The Internet Speed Twitter Bot is a Python script designed to automate the process of testing internet speed and tweeting the results to the internet service provider's Twitter account.
-This bot utilizes Selenium, a web automation tool, to interact with the Speedtest website for measuring internet speed and the Twitter website for posting tweets.
+This bot utilizes Selenium, a web automation tool, to interact with the Speedtest website for measuring internet speed and scrap the data to post on twitter.

 ## Prerequisites